Querying LLMs (Chatbots)#

 If our computer has a GPU, using that will be much faster than using the CPU.

-library to check if we have a GPU:
+We can use the torch library to check if we have a GPU:

 import torch